MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-search-results-look-great.md

 # Make the search results look great

 Presenting the search results the right way makes content easier to find.
-Learn how you can use the search web parts in SharePoint Online to help users find what they're looking for.
+If you're responsible for search in your organization, you can customize how results are presented on classic search results pages.
+Learn how you can use the search web parts in SharePoint Online to make it easier for users find what they're looking for.

  ## Manage the Search Center